code-423n4/2022-05-cally/README.md

 This was done to save gas since not tracking the `balanceOf` avoids a single storage modification or initialisation on each transfer/mint/burn.

-## Author's additional notes
+---

+## Areas of concern for wardens

+We would like the main focus of this audit to be on trying to find core business logic flaws.
+Anything that would allow a user to siphon funds or somehow get unexpected behaviour.
+For gas optimisations, the most high impact functions are vault creation (`createVault`) and purchasing of the option (`buyOption`).
+These functions will be called more than any others.

 There are a few places in the code where we have a lower confidence that things are correct.
 These may potentially serve as low-hanging fruit:

-* timestamp manipulation
+* Timestamp manipulation

-* dutch auction math error
+* Dutch auction math error

 * ERC721 modifications

-* external contract calls via token transfers leading to re-entrancy
+* External contract calls via token transfers leading to re-entrancy